babetCode/personal-site/content/_index.md

 +++
 date = '2024-12-26T18:38:33-07:00'
 draft = false
-title = "Adrien's Site"
-math = true
+title = "Welcome to My Website" math = true
 +++

-I built this as a place to play around with web development and keep some of the projects I'm working on.
+I built this to play around with web development and keep some of the projects I'm working on.
-As I continue to add to it, new projects will show up in the "Projects" tab.
+As I continue to add to it,
+new projects will show up in the "Projects" tab.